-Writing your life insurance policy in trust is a practical way to make sure your loved ones receive the full benefit of your policy, without unnecessary delays or tax complications.
-When a policy is placed in trust, it sits outside your estate, so the payout usually isn’t subject to Inheritance Tax and can be paid directly to your chosen beneficiaries, often much faster than if it had to go through probate.
+Placing your life insurance policy in trust is a practical step to ensure your loved ones receive the full benefit of your policy, free from unnecessary tax and delays.
+When a policy is written in trust, it is held outside your estate, so the payout is usually not subject to Inheritance Tax (IHT) and can be paid directly to your chosen beneficiaries, often much faster than if it had to go through probate.

 What is a Life Insurance Trust?